-And that’s why it’s so important to make sure you don’t fall into the freelance pricing trap.
-There are so many other challenges, you want to make sure to avoid this one.
+And that’s why it’s so important to make sure you don’t stumble into the freelance pricing trap many freelancers fall into.
+As there are already so many things you already have to deal with, you really want to avoid this one from the beginning.

 So, What’s the Freelance Pricing Trap?